BeastNeedsMoreTorque/primaries-2016/README.md

   code changes, so you can't help but see test results :).
 * To upload to S3, run `script/upload`.
 You'll need to set `AWS_ACCESS_KEY_ID`,
   `AWS_SECRET_ACCESS_KEY` and `AWS_REGION` in your environment.

+# Sources

+Here's an attempt to document all the sources of information we build upon.

+* `app/collections/states.csv`: states and FIPS codes from Wikipedia; delegate counts from AP-emailed Excel file, `2016 State Party Delegate Numbers_121715.xlsx`
+* Vote counts, candidate list, delegate counts: AP's API